 Trees desire nutrients and their roots are through which they get nutrients, so the point of the tree root is constantly “looking for” and “reaching to” a source of moisture and nutrients and they are very attracted to a leaking sewer line that requires repair.

 Usually, tree roots will leave fine, intact sewer lines alone.
 They normally only disturb leaking, broken, or damaged lines buried within the top couple feet of the soil.
 When this happens the initial damage not only becomes worse, the tree roots can actually clog the sewer pipes and lower the water flow, resulting in overflows and even flooding your home or building.

 But what should you do?
-Call a sewer line repair expert in Cocoa.
+Call a sewer line repair expert in Melbourne.